Kinetics of hydrodynamic pions in chiral perturbation theory: The pion self-energy and the kinetic coefficients

-We note in passing that the Weinberg amplitude for massive particles is~\cite{Weinberg:1966kf,Gasser:1983yg} \st |{\cal M}|^2= \frac{1}{3} \sum_{a_1a_2a_3a_4} | \mathcal M^{a_1a_2}_{a_3a_4}|^2 = \frac{ 2 (s^2+t^2+u^2)-9m^4}{F^4} \ , \stp where the dependence on the mass arises from the $-F^2 m^2 {\rm Tr} (U + U^\dagger) /4$ portion of the chiral Lagrangian.
-The explicit mass term is of order $m^4$, while the remaining terms are lower order, e.g. $s^2 \sim Q^2 T^2$.
+It is important to note that the explicit mass term of Eq.~(\ref{eq:M2}) is of order $m^4$, while the remaining terms are lower order, e.g. $s^2 \sim Q^2 T^2$.
 Here and below we will leave $Q=(\omega, {\bm q})$ arbitrary but ultrasoft, and only at the end will we set $\omega^2(q) = v_0^2 (\q^2 + m^2)$.
 Indeed, the leading mass dependence of the damping rate comes from the frequency dependence of $\Sigma^>(\omega,{\bm q}) = c_1 \omega^2 + c_2 \q^2$ and the on-shell dispersion relation for $\omega(q)$.
 All other mass corrections (e.g. on internal lines and vertices) are necessarily higher order.